Why are Soybean Prices so high?

 What are the short-term drivers of Soybean prices?

-Over the 1 Month horizon the outlook is bullish due to drivers such as: - Long term price trends - The shape of the futures curve Br(None) The top contrary drivers for the 1 Month horizon are: - EWMA-based technical analysis - Short term price trends - MSCI Emerging Markets Europe Index
+Over the 1 Month horizon the outlook is moderately bullish due to drivers such as: - Seasonality trends for the prediction week of year - Long term price trends Br(None) The top contrary drivers for the 1 Month horizon are: - EWMA-based technical analysis - Short term price trends - The net positions of speculators on COMEX

 What are the long-term drivers of Soybean prices?

-Over the 1 Year horizon the outlook is bullish due to drivers such as: - The shape of the futures curve - Long term price trends Br(None) The top contrary drivers for the 1 Year horizon are: - EWMA-based technical analysis - The net positions of speculators on COMEX - Satellite-observed activity in Mato Grosso Do Sul (Brazil)
+Over the 1 Year horizon the outlook is bullish due to drivers such as: - Chicago Soybean CME Stocks - The shape of the futures curve Br(None) The top contrary drivers for the 1 Year horizon are: - EWMA-based technical analysis - The net positions of speculators on COMEX - Movements in the Brazilian Real

 Will the price of Soybean go up?